niroma/proxy-tracker-for-matomo/README.txt

 == Installation ==

-1. Upload `matomo-tracker` to the `/wp-content/plugins/` directory
+* Upload `matomo-tracker` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+* Activate the plugin through the 'Plugins' menu in WordPress
-3. Visit Settings >> Matomo Tracker to add you matomo url and id
+* Visit Settings >> Matomo Tracker to add you matomo url and id
-4. Check your matomo installation to track your pageviews
+* Check your matomo installation to track your pageviews

+== Screenshot ==

+1. Matomo Tracker admin page

 == Changelog ==

 = 1.0.0 =
 * Working like a charm :)

 = 1.0.1 =
-* Fix Minor issue causing google to index plugin folder = 1.0.2 =
+* Fix Minor issue causing google to index plugin folder

+= 1.0.2 =
 * Fix javascript error from 1.0.1

 = 1.0.3 =
 * Caching added for js tracker (avoid google pagespeed message)

+= 1.1.0 =
+* Tracking Mode selection added : You can now choose between Javscript or Php tracking Mode